binbash23/mssql_generate_schema_scripts/README.md

 ```

-If you only want to generate scripts for stored procedures and no other objects, edit the header variables in the script and set them to $true or $false:
+If you only want to generate scripts for stored procedures i.e. and no other objects, edit the header variables in the script and set them to $true or $false:

 ```
 ...